bitwiseworks/cmake-os2/Help/prop_tgt/IMPORTED_LOCATION.rst

 libraries this is the location of the file to be linked.
 Ignored for non-imported targets.

+.. versionadded:: 3.28

+  For ordinary frameworks on Apple platforms, this may be the location of the ``.framework`` folder itself.
+For XCFrameworks, it may be the location of the ``.xcframework`` folder, in which case any target that links against it will get the selected library's ``Headers`` directory as a usage requirement.

 The ``IMPORTED_LOCATION`` target property may be overridden for a given configuration ``<CONFIG>`` by the configuration-specific :prop_tgt:`IMPORTED_LOCATION_<CONFIG>` target property.
 Furthermore,